 Now there are two tactile buttons on the HS70 SE Wireless: the power and the mic mute buttons.
 We also have the LED indicator here for charging and battery level status.
 That’s the only thing lighting up the HS70.
 No issues with the buttons but I must address the volume control here.
 It is way too easy to move which means grabbing the headset via the left cup could potentially adjust it.
-Solution?
-Keep the volume at max and set your preferred volume on your operating system.
+Corsair also needs to ditch the Micro USB port and go with a more modern Type-C port.

 Comfort and flex are generally great for a medium sized headset – I could even wear glasses with this one.
 The memory foam pads on the other hand whilst providing good isolation, are not going anywhere near hot at all.
 Clamping force is I could say middle of the road but I couldn’t really fault it.
 Just a good fit for my small head, personally speaking.
 Durability?
-I already dropped this one so yeah, it is pretty much durable.
+I already dropped this one twice so it is pretty much unbreakable at this point.

 TEST SETUP AND METHODOLOGY: